-For example, Hostinger is an accredited domain name registrar that offers some features like a free domain privacy protection service to hide WHOIS domain details.
-That’s why most of our web hosting plans come with a free domain name upon purchase.
+Hostinger is an accredited domain name registrar that offers useful features like a free domain privacy protection service.
+On top of that, most of our web hosting plans come with a free domain name upon purchase.

 If you already have a registered domain name but want to host your website with us, simply point your domain name to Hostinger.

 You can also use our domain transfer service to migrate your domain name registration to Hostinger.
-However, keep in mind that this method will require you to pay a domain transfer fee.
+However, note that this method will require you to pay a domain transfer fee.

 To determine whether a web host provides reliable performance, look for the following factors:

 - Time to first byte (TTFB).
-It measures a website’s responsiveness according to the time a web server takes to respond to a website visitor’s HTTP request.
-Ideally, this timeframe falls under 200 milliseconds.
+Measuring a website’s responsiveness, TTFB shows how fast a web server responds to a visitor’s HTTP request.
+Ideally, this timeframe should fall under 200 milliseconds.

 - Component loading time.
 It indicates how quickly a web server loads cached content, which shouldn’t take longer than a few milliseconds.

-A site testing tool is arguably the best way to measure a website’s performance.
-GTmetrix, one of the most popular site testing tools, utilizes different metrics to analyze site speed performance.
+A site testing tool is arguably the easiest way to measure a website’s performance.
+GTmetrix, one of the most popular site testing tools, utilizes different metrics to analyze site speed.

-Hostinger’s speed index score, which determines the time needed to load the site content, is considered good.
+The speed index score, which determines the time needed to load the site content, is also considered good – 631ms.
 The benchmark of a good speed index score is 1000ms or lower.

-The same goes for Hostinger’s TTFB, scoring far below Google PageSpeed Insights’ recommended limit of 200ms for server response time.
+The same goes for Hostinger’s TTFB.
+Scoring 137ms, it’s far below Google PageSpeed Insights’ recommended limit of 200ms for server response time.

 We achieve these results by using LiteSpeed for our primary server.
-LiteSpeed cache is pre-installed with all Hostinger accounts to ensure fast loading speeds.
+The LiteSpeed cache is pre-installed with all Hostinger accounts to ensure fast loading speed.

-Cyber-attacks pose a threat to websites of all sizes.
-Their frequency keeps increasing every year, growing to almost 35,400,000 in 2022.
-As most types of cyberattacks target web servers, hosting your website on a secure server is essential.
+Cyber attacks pose a threat to websites of all sizes.
+Their frequency keeps increasing every year – in fact, it reached almost 35,400,000 in 2022.
+As cyber attacks can also target web servers, hosting your website on a secure server is essential.

 - Backups.
 Your web host should store a copy of your website’s files in a secure location and make it accessible whenever needed.

-- SSL.
-An SSL protocol encrypts the communication between the web client and the server, protecting your data and identity.
-You need an SSL certificate to enable this protocol.
+- Secure Sockets Layer (SSL).
+This protocol encrypts the communication between the web client and the server, protecting your data and identity.

 - Web application firewall (WAF).
 Your web host should be able to monitor and block malicious HTTP traffic going to and from your web applications.